ramondavidev/MPEG-DASH-Videos/README.md

 # Britein - Online Classes Using MPEG-DASH

-This project aims to display online videos using mpeg-dash and Cloudinary is used to store the videos.
+This project aims to display online videos using mpeg-dash.

+Cloudinary is used to store the videos.

 ### MPEG-DASH